nataliacza/squad-manager-api/README.md

 Application would be available only for registered users, which are involved in team management (chief or manager).

 MVP features:
-- Member list with basic details - contact details and courses.
+- Member list with basic details.
-- Member details - detailed information of the member, owned dogs, detailed information about courses taken.
+- Member details - detailed information of the member, owned dogs, about courses taken.
-- Dog list with basic information - name, owner, chip id, etc.
+- Dog list with details.
-- Dog details - detailed information with exams.
-- Exam list with basic information - basically who, what, when.
+- Exam list with details - who, what, when.
 - CRUD for all above.

 Next steps:
+- Add search and filter for exam list.
+- Add pagination for all list views.
 - Add authorization and authentication.
+- Deploy.

+Future plan:
+- Add personal inventory for each member.
-- Equipment list with useful information.
+- Add equipment list with details.
-- Event and notification dashboard.
+- Event and notification dashboard (main page).
-- List of actions group participated in - when, where, who, etc.
+- List of actions group participated in - when, where, who.
 - Training planner.
-- Alarm system used for search actions.

 ## Tech
 - Python 3
 - FastAPI
-- PostgreSQL
+- PostgreSQL / SQLAlchemy / SQLModel
 - Docker and docker-compose
 - Poetry